Leadership Team

 Kelly Powell

-In March 2021, Kelly became our Chief Operating Officer and in August 2023, Kelly was promoted to Executive Vice President of Community Partners of South Florida.
+In March 2021, Kelly became our Chief Operating Officer, in August 2023, Kelly was promoted to Executive Vice President, then in October 2023 she became CEO of Community Partners of South Florida.

 In her 20-year role as a National Child Passenger Safety Technician Instructor, Kelly has been preventing injuries throughout Florida.
 Kelly worked closely with the Florida Booster Seat Coalition to pass the booster seat state law.
 She is a member of the Florida Safe Kids Advisory Board, the Florida Occupant Protection Coalition, the Florida Child Fatality Review Team, and the Florida Injury Prevention Advisory Council’s Public Information, Education and Relations Committee, where she’s been instrumental in developing a child passenger safety program for ambulance transportation.